 When we were researching sleep training, one of our biggest concerns was how long it would take.
 We were exhausted and needed help – fast!
+We needed it to work last week.
 So how long does sleep training take?

 Sleep training can be done in about 5-7 days, depending on the method being used.
 Some families may sleep train faster than the average, while others may opt to sleep train more slowly than that (sleep training over several weeks or longer) to eliminate the risk or necessity of using crying as a sleep training tool.